opticdev/optic/Readme.md

 You just have to provide Optic with your API paths, and it will document every status code, response body, and request body automatically based on its observations.

 You don't have to worry about hitting every possible request/response your first go -- Optic isn't "one-shot", it builds your spec up incrementally as it makes more observations about your API's behavior.
-If it sees a `200` for an endpoint, and later sees a `400` for the same endpoint, it will help you add the new response -- same for fields, requests, entire endpoints and instances of polymorphism in your API.
+For example, if Optic sees a `200` for an endpoint, and later sees a `400` for the same endpoint, it will help you add the new response.

 ```bash
 api start